-Marijuana users beware!
-While that high may clear your mind or set you at ease, new research details both the good AND bad on marijuana use.
+The high may clear your mind or set you at ease.
+But new research details both the good AND bad of marijuana use.

 When it comes to the effects of weed on your health, it’s true, there’s a lot of misleading information circulating around the Internet.
 So, in an effort to soothe the chatter, we did a little digging ourselves.